 There are three ways to get into Israel: by land, by sea and by air, which is the most popular way of getting into Israel.
 In this post I’m going to tell you all you need to know about entering Israel by air (and if I forget anything, please let me know in the comments).

 So… You want to come to Israel by plane, but wondering where should you land?
 There are two options at the moment: landing in Ben Gurion International Airport (near Tel Aviv) or landing in Ovda Airport (near Eilat).
-In the near future it will also be possible to land in Ramon International Airport, situated on the way to Eilat, is supposed to start operating February 2019 and replace the Ovda Airport.
+The Ramon International Airport, situated on the way to Eilat, is supposed to start operating February 2019 and replace the Ovda Airport.
 When it does, the post will be updated.

 Where Should You Land: Ben Gurion International Airport or Ramon Airport?

 Ben Gurion International Airport is the biggest airport in Israel, situated about 25 km from Tel Aviv and about 53 km from Jerusalem.
 Ramon, on the other hand, is situated in the southern part of Israel, about 20 km from Eilat and if you want comparison, about 295 km from Tel Aviv.
 So… where should you land?

 Here are some reasons why you should choose to land in Ben Gurion Airport:

 - It is the closest international airport to Tel Aviv and Jerusalem.
 If you don’t have much time and want to visit one or both of those cities, this is the airport for you!
 Regular public transportation leaves from Ben Gurion to Tel Aviv and Jerusalem (not during Shabbat), and it will probably take you about 30-60 minutes to get to your destination.
 If you’ll land in Ovda, there’s at least a 5-6 hours’ drive to those cities.

 - It’s also much closer to the North.
 If you want to make your way to the more northern regions of Israel, it makes much more sense to land in Ben Gurion Airport than in Ramon.
 Again, because of the distance.